shs7777/shs7777/README.md

 - 👋 Hi, I’m @shs7777
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics and data science
-- 🌱 I’m currently learning Python, R, Tableau, webscraping
+- 🌱 I’m currently learning Python, R, Tableau, and other things
-- 💞️ I’m looking to collaborate on projects in Python
+- 💞️ I’m looking to collaborate on projects

 <!---